The Phenomenon of Policy Churn: Potential Causes

-\paragraph{Non-stationary state distribution.} Another explanatory hypothesis for the observed large magnitude of policy churn relates it to the non-stationary data distribution caused by the evolving data generating policy.
-Even when the policy seems to have converged with near-optimal performance, like in \textsc{Pong}, policy churn may concentrate on states where action decisions are inconsequential (where multiple actions have near-equal value), causing non-stationarity in the data distribution and thereby driving further policy churn.
-To test this, we utilize the ``forked tandem'' setting from \cite{tandem}, in which a high-performing policy is trained on the stationary data distribution generated by its initial snapshot.
-As can be seen in Figures~\ref{fig:ablations} (right) and~\ref{fig:forked-tandem}, the high level of policy churn is still preserved in this stationary-data regime, ruling out data non-stationarity as the main driver of the phenomenon.
+\paragraph{Non-stationary state distribution.} Another explanatory hypothesis for the observed large magnitude of policy churn relates it to the non-stationary data distribution caused by the policy generating the data, which is evolving.
+Even when the agent converges to near-optimal performance, like in \textsc{Pong}, it may happen that the policy keeps changing on states where actions are inconsequential (where multiple actions have near-equal value), causing non-stationarity in the data distribution and thereby driving further policy churn.
+To test this, we utilize the ``forked tandem'' setting from \cite{tandem}, in which a high-performing policy is trained on the stationary data distribution generated by its initial snapshot (see below for more details).
+As can be seen in Figures~\ref{fig:ablations} (left) and~\ref{fig:forked-tandem}, the high level of policy churn is still preserved in this stationary-data regime, ruling out data non-stationarity as the main driver of the phenomenon.

-\paragraph{Non-stationary targets.} Temporal difference (TD) learning can give rise to another form of non-stationarity, as the bootstrap targets change at the pace of the target value function, which is preserved even in the forked tandem setting.
+\paragraph{Non-stationary targets.} Temporal difference (TD) learning can give rise to another form of non-stationarity, as the bootstrap targets change at the pace of the target value function, an aspect that is preserved even in the forked tandem setting.
 To sidestep this, a simple control experiment uses the same setup but with Monte-Carlo returns as learning targets, turning it into pure policy evaluation via supervised regression (with noisy targets).
-The results (Figures~\ref{fig:ablations}, right, and~\ref{fig:mc-returns}) show a similar level of churn to the Q-learning updates, indicating that the phenomenon is not specific to TD-based algorithms.
+The results (Figures~\ref{fig:ablations}, left, and~\ref{fig:mc-returns}) show a similar level of churn to the Q-learning updates, indicating that the phenomenon is not specific to TD-based algorithms.